 Please see attached short video which explains how the validation process will work:

-The process, developed by the NTPF, DoH and HSE in consultation with stakeholders and experts will see patients receiving a letter from their hospital asking them to return the letter in the freepost envelope supplied, indicating whether they still require their Hospital Care.
+The process, developed by the NTPF, DoH and HSE in consultation with stakeholders and experts will see patients receiving a letter from their hospital, asking them to return the letter in the freepost envelope supplied, indicating whether they still require their procedure.